paitiewfrance/paitiewfrance.github.io/wonder-eastern-provence/index.md

 We will then drive south to Les Arcs, a nice vineyards plateau located in Var.

-### Day 6: Les Arcs - The Thoronet Abbey
+### Day 6: Thoronet Abbey - Les Arcs Chateau Sainte-Roseline

 We will head to east side of  Var visiting  the Thoronet Abbey, founded in 1146.
 The entire Cisterian monastery features an architecture of the finest Provencal Romanesque art, creating a feeling of unity and serenity.
 It's a peacefull and medidative place.

 ### Day 7:  La Chartreuse de la Verne - St Grimaud - St-Tropez

-Head on to Collobrieres to visit the beautifull Chartreuse de la Verne,
+Head on to Collobrieres to visit the beautifull Chartreuse de la Verne,  a huge ancient monastery dated from the 12th century.
+ Located in the heart of the Massif des Maures, the plateau of La Verne is a haven of peace, even in the middle of summer.
+Browse the monastery by visiting it's ancient cloister, which some cells have been rebuilt, the remains of a windmill. the kitchens (with a fireplace from the 19th century).
+Wander the arcades and serpentine decorated doors dating from the 19th century, the hotel and the old refectory.
+We end at the boutique of the monatery wander some home made honey and religious items, postal cards.

 After lunch, we will drive to Grimaud,  a charming perched medieval town sitting above the plain of Cogolins.
 Stroll along the cobbled streets,  the ancient stone houses and bulding, and wander the Chateau de Grimaud, the 11the century fortress offering a spendid view over the countryside.

-Follow road, we will head on to St Tropez, the v......Wander the old city, ........, the old port and it's legendary atmosphere
+Next,  we will head on to St Tropez, famous village for it's beautiull port and it's jet-setting resort.
+Wander the most picturesque quarter of the town called "La Ponche" , the historical center and fishing village, the old cobble streets and.
+Take a walk down to the old port, feel the it's atmosphere by strolling thought the cafes and terraces and the Mediteranean pastel color houses lined along the fishing boat and yatch docked in the harbor.

 We will then drive on the way to Cannes by taking the superb road of Esterel,  red rocky moutains chain along the coastline and enjoy Meditterarnean sea view for 1 hour and half.
 Dinner and night in Cannes.